VT-Visionarium/garlic/README.md

 It's called garlic because the name potato was already taken by another software project.

+Most sys-admins keep notes.
+We take it one step farther, by putting these sys-admin notes in the form of executable scripts which explain exactly how the system is built.
+Warning: both notes and scripts experience bit-rot.
+Operating systems change over time, so some bit-rot cannot be helped.

 ## About
 This is only intended to be useful on GNU/Linux or UNIX-like systems.
 This package is intended to make local software installations in